simonwoerpel/runpandarun/README.md

 storage:
   data_root: ./path/                    # absolute or relative path where to store the files
 publish:
+  filesystem:
     public_root: !ENV ${PUBLIC_ROOT}    # where to store published data, e.g. a path to a webserver root via env var
+  gcloud:
+    bucket: !ENV ${GOOGLE_BUCKET}       # or in a google cloud storage bucket...
 combine:
   - dataset1                            # keys of defined datasets for quick merging
   - dataset2